offensive-vk/Classics/.github/CONTRIBUTING.md

 # Please Follow Contribution Guidelines Below. ✨

-## Pre-requisties before contributing to this repo: (For new or first time contributors)
+## Requirements for contributing to this repository: (For new or first time contributors)

 - A Github Account
 - An Version Control System.
 (Git).
 - Any Code Editor Like [Visual Studio Code](https://code.visualstudio.com/download)